roebel/py_find_1st/README.md

 ## Changes ##

+### Version 1.1.4.rc0 (2019-08-04) ###

+  * added support for automatic installation of requirements
+  * add and support pre-release tags in the version number
+  * use hashlib to calculate the README checksum.
+  * support testing via `make check`

 ### Version 1.1.3 (2018-10-05) ###

   * Removed setting stdlib for clang in setup.py - the default should do just fine.